About the degree programme

 • events management companies

-• national governing bodies
+• national and international governing bodies

 • local authorities